hmartos/warning-tooltip/README.md

   <a href="https://github.com/hmartos/warning-tooltip/blob/master/LICENSE"><img alt="License" src="https://img.shields.io/github/license/hmartos/warning-tooltip"></a>
 </p>

 This Chrome extension allows you to show a warning tooltip over specific DOM elements selected with a querySelector.
-This can be useful to warn a developer of the interaction with a production site, and avoid making destructive actions on live systems.
+This can be useful to warn a developer of the interaction with a production site, and avoid making undesired or destructive actions on live systems.

 <!-- !
 TODO Screenshots -->